abrar2030/FinFlow/README.md

 2. Check that the token hasn't expired
 3. Verify user credentials in the database
 4. Clear browser cookies and local storage

+#### Mobile App Issues

+**Problem**: Mobile app fails to connect to backend services.

+**Solution**:
+1. Verify API endpoint configuration in the mobile app
+2. Check network connectivity on the mobile device
+3. Ensure backend services are running and accessible
+4. Clear app cache and restart the application
+5. Check for version compatibility issues

 #### Docker Compose Issues